vitessio/website/content/en/docs/16.0/user-guides/configuration-advanced/createlookupvindex.md

 </br>

-i.e. now we can see what will happen:
+Now we can look what happened in greater detail:

-* VReplication streams will be setup from the primary tablets `zone1-0000000300` and `zone1-0000000400`; pulling data from the `RDONLY` source tablets `zone1-0000000302` and `zone1-0000000402`.
+* VReplication streams were setup from the primary tablets `zone1-0000000300` and `zone1-0000000400`; pulling data from the `RDONLY` source tablets `zone1-0000000302` and `zone1-0000000402`.
 * Note that each primary tablet will start streams from each source tablet, for a total of 4 streams in this case.

 Lets observe the VReplication streams that got created using the `vtctlclient Workflow show` command.

 {{< info >}}
 The created vreplication workflow will have a generated name of `<target_table_name>_vdx`.